alexberka/the-backfield/README.md

 </p>

-<p>The Backfield is a database management system for American football statkeeping.</p>
+<p>The Backfield is a database management and live broadcasting API for American football statkeeping.</p>

 <h2 id="technologies">Technologies</h2>

-- C#/.Net
+- C#/ASP.Net
 - Entity Framework Core
-- Visual Studio
+- SignalR
-- postgres/pgAdmin
+- postgreSQL
 - Swagger (development only)

 <h2>User-Specific Data</h2>

-Data in The Backfield is user-specific, to the extent that all calls accessing this data must include the user's session key for access verification.
+Data in The Backfield is user-specific, to the extent that most calls accessing this data must include the user's session key for access verification.
 Only users with that session key can access/edit that data.
 For many calls, the session key is passed as a query parameter.
-For the remainder, it is included in the request body.
+For many others, it is included in the request body.
 Session keys are generated on the creation/login of a user via uid.
-The uid may be handled by any authentication process integrated into the UI (Google Firebase, etc.) or may be manually specified by the user when creating the data.
-Once the User is created, the associated uid cannot be altered.
+The uid may be handled by any authentication process integrated into the UI (Google Firebase is used in [The Official Backfield UI](http://github.com/alexberka/the-backfield-ui)) or may be manually specified by the user when creating the data.
+Once the User is created, the associated uid cannot be altered by calls.

 <h2 id="started">Getting Started</h2>